Connect C# to PostgreSQL With Entity Framework Core

 Click Execute.
 The response body should be the ID you assigned the data.

-Assume that John needs changing his surname.
+Assume that we need to change John's last name.
 Therefore, we have to update the data.

 Add the below method to the ActorController class: